Cadeler A/S (NYSE:CDLR) Sees Unusually-High Trading Volume

-Shares of Cadeler A/S (NYSE:CDLR – Get Free Report) saw an uptick in trading volume on Wednesday .
-66,708 shares changed hands during mid-day trading, a decline of 38% from the previous session’s volume of 107,206 shares.The stock last traded at $18.40 and had previously closed at $17.98.
+Cadeler A/S (NYSE:CDLR – Get Free Report) saw unusually-high trading volume on Tuesday .
+Approximately 114,822 shares changed hands during mid-day trading, an increase of 5% from the previous session’s volume of 109,009 shares.The stock last traded at $18.94 and had previously closed at $18.70.

-Separately, Stifel Nicolaus began coverage on shares of Cadeler A/S in a report on Thursday, January 4th.
-They issued a “buy” rating and a $35.00 price target on the stock.
+Separately, Stifel Nicolaus initiated coverage on shares of Cadeler A/S in a report on Thursday, January 4th.
+They issued a “buy” rating and a $35.00 target price on the stock.

-Several large investors have recently made changes to their positions in CDLR.
+Several large investors have recently modified their holdings of the stock.
 Norges Bank acquired a new stake in Cadeler A/S in the fourth quarter valued at approximately $15,681,000.
 Segantii Capital Management Ltd acquired a new stake in Cadeler A/S in the fourth quarter valued at approximately $9,241,000.
-F M Investments LLC acquired a new position in shares of Cadeler A/S during the fourth quarter worth $5,331,000.
-Franklin Resources Inc. acquired a new position in shares of Cadeler A/S during the fourth quarter worth $4,318,000.
-Finally, Lighthouse Investment Partners LLC acquired a new position in shares of Cadeler A/S during the fourth quarter worth $3,021,000.
-Institutional investors and hedge funds own 53.03% of the company’s stock.
+F M Investments LLC acquired a new stake in Cadeler A/S in the fourth quarter valued at approximately $5,331,000.
+Franklin Resources Inc. acquired a new stake in Cadeler A/S in the fourth quarter valued at approximately $4,318,000.
+Finally, Lighthouse Investment Partners LLC acquired a new stake in Cadeler A/S in the fourth quarter valued at approximately $3,021,000.
+53.03% of the stock is currently owned by hedge funds and other institutional investors.

 Cadeler A/S Company Profile